magfest/tuber/README.md

 This will set up a small production-style stack of containers, using postgres for the database, nginx as a reverse proxy, and redis as the session and job store.
 Once it finishes starting you should be able to access your instance at [http://localhost:8081](http://localhost:8081)

 Note: The sample docker-compose file does not currently configure SSL.
 You should either set up a reverse proxy to handle SSL, or edit `contrib/nginx.conf` to use your certificates and edit `docker-compose.yml` to allow access to port 443.

+#### Developing with Docker

+Any changes made locally in the development environment can be tested in docker by building the image locally and running with `docker-compose -f docker-compose.dev.yml up --build`.
+This will rebuild the image each time the command is run.

 ### Using Packages